 Information Governance Peer Group Vice President | ILTA

-Leigh currently serves as the Information Governance Peer Group Vice President at ILTA (the International Legal Technology Association).
-She is also a Steering Committee member for the Law Firm Information Governance Symposium and is a Trustee for the ARMA International Education Foundation.
-She is a published author and speaker on issues relating to information governance
+An active member of the International Legal Technology Association (ILTA), Leigh currently serves as the Information Governance Peer Group Vice President.
+She is also a founding Steering Committee member for the Law Firm Information Governance Symposium and serves on the Advisory Board for the Information Governance Initiative.
+Leigh is a developer and instructor of the InfoGovCon IG Certification program.
+She is a published author and speaker on issues relating to information governance.

 “Information governance increasingly is being recognized as critical to leveraging the value of information while simultaneously reducing the costs and risks that surround it, particularly as it relates to records management, e-discovery and litigation readiness,” said Leigh Isaacs, VP of the information governance Peer Group at ILTA and IGI Advisory Board member.
 “The IGI is going to be a transformational force to increase awareness, shape industry standards, and offer practical advice that information governance practitioners can use daily.”

 Manager of Information Governance Office | Blue Cross Blue Shield of North Carolina